All Episodes

 Hey, I just had to call when I heard your comment about how the Republican candidates need to energize the base.

-I mean, I like your idea of calling attention of the liberal media bias, but when you got a leader of the Christian right saying they should form a third political party, that's the real problem.
+I mean, I like your idea of calling attention to the liberal media bias, but when you got a leader of the Christian right saying they should form a third political party, that's the real problem.

 I mean, you know.

-You're talking about uh Dr. Dobson.
+You're talking about Dr. Dobson?

 Yeah, yeah.

-I mean, he he he doesn't want McCain, he doesn't want Thompson, he doesn't want Giuliani, and and and and he won't admit it, but he doesn't want Romney because of his religious bigotry.
+And he won't admit it, but he doesn't want Romney because of his religious bigotry.

 Oh, sorry.